Fatemehesk/food-order/README.md

 - Main page with a search bar to search for meals
 - Detailed page for each meal with more information
 - Utilizes the Forkify API for fetching data
+- using CSS Modules to style the components
-- Uses useContext for global state management
+- zustand is used for improved state management.

 ## Setup